mhrarw/StoryApp/README.md

-Android StoryApp
+# Android StoryApp

 Android App for [Dicoding Belajar Pengembangan Aplikasi Android Intermediate](https://www.dicoding.com/academies/352) Final Submission
 It is a story app that allows users to view, upload, and map stories.
-The app is written in Kotlin and includes unit tests to ensure the quality of the code
+The app is written in Kotlin and includes unit tests to ensure the quality of the code.

-Please use this repository as reference only, every plagiarism get automated detected !!!
+## _Please use this repository as a reference only, every plagiarism gets automated detected !!!_

 ## Features